Boyars of Fogaras: History

 We mention that the Borcea family name still exists in Vad, and the Calian family name is found in the neighboring village, Sinke.

 In 1437 the boyar Stanciu and his brother Roman receive from Vlad II Dracul the village of Voivodeni/Vajdafalva.
 The increase of the boyar from Fogaras was observed in the richer donations, so in 1473 the family of the master Stoica Naneș obtained from Radu cel Frumos more than 13 villages and 3 mountains.

 Towards the end of the 15th century and the beginning of the following century, the history of Fogaras district experienced a more turbulent period.
 In 1508 a boyar revolt tried unsuccessfully to bring the country under the rule of the Muntenian voivode Mihnea cel Rău.

 The 1640 conscription counts 248 boyars in the Fogaras domain.
 In 1648, 87 boyars appeared in the fields of Porumbáktanya and Kwmana (Komána/Comăna).

 Zsuzsanna Lorántffy (1600-1660), the wife of the prince of Transylvania George I Rákóczi, the mistress of the Făgăraș Citadel, issued 21 boyar diplomas, in some cases confirming "their old boyar rights".
 Residents of Bucsum, Also Uczya (Alsóucsa/Ucea de Sus), Also Venechia (Veneția de Jos), Dragos (Drăguș), Sinke, Hirszen (Hârseni) received such diplomas.

-In the conscription from 1720-1721 in 53 villages belonging to the Făgăraș, Porumbac and Comăna domains, 725 boyars have appeared.
+In the conscription from 1720 to 1721 in 53 villages belonging to the Făgăraș, Porumbac and Comăna domains, 725 boyars have appeared.